-You will find a "key" on the the bottom of the forms.
-Those are the keys we have used for each skill.
+First, let's look at the "key" that you will find on the bottom of the reports.
+They are the keys we use for each skill.
+Here are the explanations:

 List an I next to a skill that you are observing the child performing or participating in independently on their own with minimal adult help.